Marketing and Communications Overview

 As a reminder, each unit and major program is responsible for updating and maintaining pages on their respective Web sites.
 Content should be reviewed and updated on a regular basis to ensure accurate information is being presented.
 If you need support or training, please contact Janine for assistance.
 If you wish to promote an event or service on your departmental Web site, please indicate that you wish to have a Web slider created as part of your project request.

 Departments and programs have the autonomy to manage their social media accounts, with limited restrictions.
-Please use professional discretion in what you post or re-post, and do not live tweet or post during an event without prior communication with the program manager and Adam.
+Please use professional discretion in what you post or re-post, and do not live tweet or post during an event without prior communication with the program manager and Sam.

 Here are some additional recommendations: